lmstudio-ai/venvstacks/docs/design.rst

-``conda-pack`` itself, but because ``conda``'s notion of `environment stacking <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#nested-activation>`__ refers specifically to accessing the ``PATH`` entries for other environments, it doesn't refer to being able combine ``sys.path`` across multiple environments.
+``conda-pack`` itself, but because ``conda``'s notion of `environment stacking <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#nested-activation>`__ refers specifically to accessing the ``PATH`` entries for other environments, it doesn't refer to being able to combine ``sys.path`` entries across multiple environments.

 Splitting environments into layers the way ``venvstacks`` does also doesn't align well with the way the ``conda`` dependency